World Peace Through Law Award

 Wednesday, October 30, 2013 at Noon

-Bryan Cave Moot Courtroom, Anheuser-Busch Hall, Washington University School of Law
+Anheuser-Busch Hall, Bryan Cave Moot Courtroom (No. 310), Washington University School of Law

-The Honorable Sir Christopher Greenwood QC has been serving as the British judge on the International Court of Justice in The Hague since February of 2009.
+The 2013 laureate of the World Peace Through Law award, His Excellency Sir Christopher Greenwood QC has been serving as the British judge on the International Court of Justice in The Hague since February of 2009.
 Elected in the first round of voting at the United Nations in New York, Sir Christopher’s distinguished career in international law began at Magdalene College, in the University of Cambridge, where he obtained degrees in Law and International Law with first class honours and was elected a Fellow of Magdalene College shortly before his twenty-third birthday.
-He taught at Cambridge for nearly twenty years before being appointed to a Chair of International Law at the London School of Economics in 1996.
+He taught at Cambridge for more than twenty years before being appointed to a Chair of International Law at the London School of Economics in 1996.

 2011 - Prosecutor Fatou Bensouda